 Fr.
 Michel’s Prophecies

-I do not encourage or promote “Blessed Grapes”
+I do not promote “Blessed Grapes”

 Bill Gates and other Conspiracy Theories

 Please stay away from the messages of “Voice and Echo of the Divine Messengers” (mensajerosdivinos.org)

 I’m sorry to pester you with yet another announcement on this, but as we now stand on the cusp of the long awaited October 2020 (during which Fr.
 Michel says there will be “great” events, whereas during Fall 2020 in general Fr.
 Michel says the Chastisements — the Purification — will begin), I feel I should reiterate the same-old-same-old: